-The mortuary temple of Queen Hatshepsut of Dynasty XVIII was built just north of the Middle Kingdom temple of Mentuhotep Nebhepetre in the bay of cliffs known as Deir el-Bahri.
-In ancient times the temple was called Djeser-djeseru, meaning the ‘sacred of sacreds’.
+The mortuary Temple of Queen Hatshepsut of Dynasty XVIII was built just north of the Middle Kingdom temple of Mentuhotep Nebhepetre in the bay of cliffs known as Deir el-Bahri.
+In ancient times the temple was called Djeser-djeseru, meaning the ‘sacred of sacred’.
 It was undoubtedly influenced by the style of the earlier temple at Deir el-Bahri, but Hatshepsut’s construction surpassed anything which had been built before both in its architecture and its beautiful carved reliefs.
 The female pharaoh choose to site her temple in a valley sacred to the Theban Goddess of the West, but more importantly it was on a direct axis with Karnak Temple of Amun on the east bank.
-Also, only a short distance on the other side of the mountain behind the temple, was the tomb which Hatshepsut had constructed for herself in the Valley of the Kings (KV20).
+Also, only a short distance on the other side of the mountain behind the temple was the tomb that Hatshepsut had constructed for herself in the Valley of the Kings (KV20).

 The Temple of Hatshepsut was built on three terraced levels, with a causeway leading down to her Valley Temple (now lost) which would have been connected to the River Nile by a canal.
 Gardens with trees were planted in front of the lower courtyard.